Eat at Lake McDonald Lodge

 Ride in the world’s oldest touring fleet of vehicles.
 Depart from the east or west sides of the park in these 1930s-era vintage buses with roll-back tops.
 They accommodate 17 people, four across on bench seating.
 The best part is the insider’s park scoop you get from extremely knowledgeable Red Bus drivers.
 Tours last between 2.5 -8 hours, depending on which one you choose.

 NOTE: Glacier National Park Lodges has suspended Red Bus tours through July 15, 2020, because of the pandemic.
 Reservations have been automatically refunded.
+The tours are expected to commence July 16, pending developments related to COVID-19.

 Ice cream at the Cedar Tree Gift Shop